 Dimensions: 25 3/4 x 36 1/4 in.
 (65.4 x 92.1 cm)

 Credit Line: H. O. Havemeyer Collection, Bequest of Mrs. H. O. Havemeyer, 1929

 Accession Number: 29.100.109

-Between summer 1890 and winter 1891, Monet executed about thirty paintings of the haystacks in a field near his house at Giverny.
+Between 1890 and 1891 Monet devoted some thirty paintings to the haystacks in a field near his house at Giverny.
 In the midst of this effort, he wrote to the critic Gustave Geoffroy: "I am working very hard, struggling with a series of different effects (haystacks), but at this season the sun sets so fast I cannot follow it. . . .
 The more I continue, the more I see that a great deal of work is necessary in order to succeed in rendering what I seek."
-Although Monet had painted multiple versions of a single subject earlier, Haystacks was the first group that he exhibited as a series; in 1891, fifteen were shown at the Galerie Durand-Ruel in Paris.
+Haystacks was the first group of paintings that Monet exhibited as a series; in 1891, fifteen were shown at the Galerie Durand-Ruel in Paris.